silentgameplays/Simple-Arch-Linux-Setup/README.md

 **full system update**
 * ``sudo pacman -Syu``

-**Audio enhancements similar to Windows Loudness Equalization for games like Witcher 3** **Pipewire:**
+# 36. Audio enhancements similar to Windows Loudness Equalization for games like Witcher 3
+**Pipewire:**

 **Set in Sound Sonfiguration as Pro Audio instead of Analog Stereo Duplex**